jhudson8/art/README.md

 ---

-3 questions to answer to see if this movie is not worth your time:
+3 questions to answer to see if this movie idea is not worth your time:

 1. Do you agree that the value of art is solely based on a shared belief that others will associate the same value as you do in the future and that, if a movie were produced featuring this art, value would be created from nothing?

-2. Do you agree that there would be a greater chance of the value of this picture being realized because the movie is suggesting a specific but reasonable value at each milestone so that a large number of people can agree?

-3. If you were given this art for \$1.00, would you be happy giving \$90,000 to those less fortunate knowing that you still earned \$10,000?
+2. If you were given this art for \$1.00, would you be happy giving \$90,000 to those less fortunate knowing that you still earned \$10,000?

 If the answer to any of these questions is no, you should leave now, this is not a movie for you